Chest Pain After Car Accident: What You Need To Know?

 - Bruised ribs

 - Fractured ribs – This is particularly serious.
 If the pain that a victim is experiencing involves shooting, sharp pain and discomfort in the front upper body, then the cause could very likely be one or more fractured ribs.
 The concern here is that the longer a fractured rib goes undiagnosed and untreated, the greater the chance the fractured rib could puncture the injured person’s lung, heart, diaphragm or other internal organ.

 - Injuries to the heart which may increase the chance of a heart attack

 Seat belts save lives.
 Unfortunately, in the process of doing so, seat belts can also result in chest pain suffered by car accident victims.
 Because of the force exerted by a seat belt that properly restrains a person during a crash, the pressure can cause abrasions and bruising to the person’s chest as well as possible fractures to the sternum or ribs.
 Injuries to internal organs are also possible.

 Diagnosis and treatment for chest pain after a car accident

 If you’re suffering from this injury you should see your doctor immediately for a diagnosis.
 This may involve X-rays and other diagnostic tests.
 Subsequently, your doctor will prescribe the proper course of treatment based on your condition.

 Need help for chest pain after a car accident?
 Call the attorneys at Michigan Auto Law

 If you have suffered chest pain after a car accident and would like to speak to an experienced injury attorney, call toll free anytime 24/7 at (800) 777-0028 for a free consultation with one of our attorneys.
-You can also get help from an experienced accident attorney by emailing [email protected] or you can use the chat feature on our website.
+You can also get help from an experienced accident attorney by visiting our contact page or you can use the chat feature on our website.